In Search of a Risk-Free Asset

 Federal Reserve Board

 To attract retail time deposits, over 7,000 FDIC insured U.S. commercial banks publicly post their yield offers.
-I document a sizeable and pro-cyclical cross-sectional dispersion in the yields the banks offered on their insured time deposits during the period 1997 - 2011 revealing the presence of market power for this highly homogeneous financial product.
-The yields were also adjusted sluggishly and asymmetrically in response to increasing or decreasing fed funds rate target regimes.
+I document an economically sizable and highly pro-cyclical cross-sectional dispersion in these yield offers during the period 1997-2011.
+Banks adjusted their yields rigidly with median duration of 7 weeks in response to increasing or constant Fed Funds rate target regimes and 3 weeks during regimes of decreasing Fed Fund rate target.
 I investigate to what extent information (search) costs on the part of the investors in this market can explain the observed pricing behavior.
 I build and estimate an asset pricing model with heterogeneous search cost investors.
-A large fraction of high information cost investors facing search costs between 10 to 50 basis points rationalizes the observed price dispersion.
-I further qualitatively match the asymmetric yield rigidity within the framework of costly search without the need to impose menu costs or other restrictions on the banks' repricing behavior.
+A large fraction of high information cost uninformed investors and the exit of low information cost informed investors rationalizes the observed price dispersion.
+I further qualitatively match the asymmetric yield rigidity within the framework of costly consumer search without the need to impose menu costs or other restrictions on the banks' repricing behavior.

 JEL Classification: D83, D91, G12, G21working papers series